nyeowmiu/kapon/_posts/2025-05-27-Responsible-Feeding.md

 ## Monitor for Health Issues
 While feeding, take a moment to observe the animals.
 Are they limping?
 Do they have visible wounds or skin conditions?
 Noticing these can alert you to animals in need of more extensive help.

+## Have them Spayed or Neutered
+Along with monitoring their health, please have them spayed or neutered.
+Or inquire about Trap-Neuter-Vaccinate-Return (TNVR) for your area.

+To learn more, please read: [Where to Spay or Neuter](/where-to/).

 ## Tailoring the Menu
 What to Feed Your Feline Friends (and What to Avoid!)